gurubazawada/LEXI/backend/QUEUE_FIXES_SUMMARY.md

 - ✅ Stale socket IDs no longer cause match failures
 - ✅ Failed matches automatically rollback
 - ✅ Socket validation prevents matching with offline users
+- ✅ **Ping validation ensures only responsive users are matched**
 - ✅ Reconnections are handled gracefully

 The queue system is now robust, reliable, and production-ready.
+Users will **never** be matched with someone who is offline or unresponsive.